-- Students found with nits remain at school. - Students with live lice are sent home at the time discovered. - ${\odot}$ $\,$ Students with lice and/or nits receive treatment information.
+- Students found with nits remain at school. - Students with live lice are sent home at the time discovered. - Students with lice and/or nits receive treatment information.

 Beverly Cleary School staff and school nurse are here to help parents prevent and diagnose head lice.
-We can also provide research based information and recommendations for the treatment.
+We can also provide research-based information and recommendations for the treatment.
 Head lice are small white parasites that live on the human head most commonly near the hairline and towards the back of the neck.
-They are common most during the primary years and can be spread by head to head contact at school, movie theaters, sleep-overs, sharing clothing and hair brushes, clips, etc. Head lice can be easily misdiagnosed.
+They are common most during the primary years and can be spread by head-to-head contact at school, movie theaters, sleepovers, sharing clothing and hairbrushes, clips, etc. Head lice can be easily misdiagnosed.
 A student found with live lice will be sent home in accordance with district policy.
 Individual head lice cases are not reported to the school population.
-When we have an identified case of head lice in a classroom, we will add a colored dot to the "wanted" poster.
-That will serve as a signal to families to check their children for head lice.
 Please check your child regularly.

 Medical and community health experts recommend that parents and caregivers check their children for head lice at least weekly.
-They also recommend that you talk to your children about not sharing personal items such as combs and brushes, hats or scarves.
+They also recommend that you talk to your children about not sharing personal items such as combs and brushes, hats, or scarves.
 As a rule, the school will not send out notices informing parents that classmates have lice.
-As a parent or guardian, assume that lice is present in the school, as it is in the movie theatre, the carpool, the friend or neighbor's home.
-Get into the habit of checking weekly for head lice.